agoktugaydin/java-labs/README.md

 ## Lab2
 Write the java code that prints the sum of 2 numbers taken from the keyboard to the screen.

-Write your java code that writes 2 string expressions taken from the keyboard one after the other.
+Write the java code that writes 2 string expressions taken from the keyboard one after the other.

+## Lab3
+Write the java code that calculates the circumference and area of the circle.
+Pi value will be used by making use of java libraries.
+The radius value must be entered by the user.

+Implement the following equations in java programming language to understand the operation and operator precedence.